Cindy1226/is310-coding-assignments/command-line-maze/README.md

-# The Enchanted Forest

-Created by: Cindy Liang

-## Scenario:
+# Corn Maze

-You are lost in the Enchanted Forest.
-Your goal is to find your way out by navigating through mystical areas and finding hidden clues.
-Be careful of traps and use the hints wisely.
+Welcome to the Expanded Corn Maze!
+Your goal is to navigate through the directories and find the exit.

-## How to Solve:
+## Instructions
-1. Start in the `entrance` directory.
+1. Start at the `entrance` directory.
+2. You may take either `path1` or `path4`. `Path4` leads to a detour.
-2. Use the clues in the files to navigate through directories.
+3. Follow the clues found in each file to guide you through the maze.
-3. Look out for hidden files and directories (use `ls -la` to reveal them).
-4. Avoid dangerous paths and find the hidden key to escape.
+4. The exit can be found in the `exit` directory inside `path3`.
+5. The `hidden` directory contains additional clues but is not necessary to solve the maze.

 Good luck!

+Created by Cindy Liang